owid/sdg-tracker.org/pages/peace-justice.md

 ---
 layout: goal
-title: 'Promote just, peaceful and inclusive societies'
+title: Promote just, peaceful and inclusive societies
 goalNum: 16
-name: 'Peace, Justice and Strong Institutions'
+name: Peace, Justice and Strong Institutions
 description: >-
   The [UN explains](https://www.un.org/sustainabledevelopment/peace-justice/):
   <q>Goal 16 of the Sustainable Development Goals is dedicated to the promotion